smith01s/newey01c.github.io/_posts/2018-01-08-safety-events-and-shopping-baskets.md

 <!-- more -->

 So, what's the point of this post?
-Well, as a company, we're interested in generating as many events as possible --- that is, we set our event thresholds with a *very low tolerance* for deviation or error.
-The point of doing this is to flag up as many potential safety problems as possible, and thus to hopefully catch all genuine safety events.
+Well, any safety organisation would like to flag up as many potential safety problems as possible, to avoid the risk of overlooking something.
+It's common for operators to set event thresholds low and generate as many events as possible, in the hope of catching all genuine safety events.

 ![A man floating in the air in a grocery shop](/images/shopping_flying.jpg)
 <p style="font-size: 12px; text-align: center;">This chap has the right idea -